Integrability Criterion for Abelian Extensions of Lie Groups: Abelian extensions

-It turns out that all topologically trivial abelian extensions, where the conjugation action of $\widehat{G}$ on $A$ induces the smooth $G$-action, arise in this way.
-Furthermore, two such extensions are equivalent if and only if the 2-cocycles differ by a 2-coboundary \cite{N}.
-The second cohomology group $H^2$ therefore parametrize the set of equivalence classes of these extensions.
+It turns out that all smoothly trivial abelian extensions arise in this way.
+Furthermore, two such extensions are equivalent if and only if the 2-cocycles differ by a 2-coboundary \cite{N}.\footnote{ In \cite{N}, the author considers a cohomology theory $H^\bullet_s(G,A)$ based on locally smooth cocycles.
+The cohomology groups $H^n(G,A)$ in the present paper embed as subgroups in $H^n_s(G,A)$; cf. Remark 8.5 in \cite{N}.} The second cohomology groups $H^2(G,A)$ and $H^2(\mathfrak{g},\mathfrak{a})$ therefore parametrize the set of equivalence classes of these extensions.
 The Lie algebra of $\widehat{G}= G \times_f A$ is as one would expect $\hat{\mathfrak{g}}= \mathfrak{g}\oplus_{D_2 f}\mathfrak{a}$.